OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 Two func types are equal if they have the same number of argument types, each argument type is equal, argument-by-argument, and the return types are equal (or both return types are `void`).

+Two map types are equal if their key types are equal and their value types are equal.

 `anytype` equals itself.

 Each imported type equals itself.